Maine is a jewel with many brilliant facets.

 To hang around.
 Try out and visit the quaint one of a kind shops, the neat watering holes.
 The cobble stone streets and granite buildings all adding to the historic jaunt.
-To excite the senses with not available anywhere else venues open for business, your enjoyment.
+Nothing works like a Maine vacation with friendly people, no over crowding or pushing, shoving.
+Exciting the senses with not available anywhere else venues open for business, your enjoyment.

 The Old Port thrives with unique shops, diverse restaurants, a working, hustling, bustling fishing, boating waterfront.